Common reasons for mortgage payment increases

 Most of the time, the reason for your mortgage payment increase isn’t your loan itself; it’s usually all the other stuff that gets bundled in, Julian Merrick, the CEO of SuperTrader, told us.
 “Property taxes go up.
 Home insurance costs more.
 Your lender is the one paying those bills through something called an escrow account.
 The amount you pay increases as escrow runs low.
 Because the lender's previous collection was insufficient.
 And they are now attempting to make up the deficit.”

 Your escrow account was set up when you closed on your mortgage.
-It’s used to pay property taxes and homeowners insurance on your behalf.
+Your mortgage servicer uses the funds you add to your escrow account each month to pay property taxes and homeowners insurance on your behalf.
 But if those costs go up, the account can fall short unless an adjustment is made to your payments.
 In that case, you’ll be expected to cover the difference, either through a higher monthly payment or a one-time payment.

 Property taxes

-When you own a home, you pay a yearly property tax amount to the county in which you reside.
+When you own a home, you pay a yearly property tax amount to the county you live in.
 This amount is based on the value of your home and surrounding property, said Leslie Tayne, the founder of Tayne Law Group in Melville, New York.
 This tax amount can fluctuate based on the changing value of your home and local tax rates.

 Home insurance